18 Aug Dehydration In Dogs

-Our AskVet Veterinarians are available to discuss all of your pet’s needs 24 hours a day, 7 days a week.
+Our AskVet Veterinarians are available via our vet app to discuss all of your pet’s needs 24 hours a day, 7 days a week.
 Whether you have an immediate need or are looking to improve your pet’s overall wellbeing, or looking to learn about proper dog heat stroke treatment and how much water should a dog drink just sign into your account and one of our friendly and knowledgeable veterinary experts will attend to your needs, no appointment required!

 Alexa Waltz, DVM